 Most economic forecasts suggest that the recession likely ended in the summer of 2009.
 However, these forecasts also project a very slow recovery.
-As a result, economic growth cannot be counted on to address revenue shortfalls, so the 2010 Adopted Budget had to be significantly reduced from the Endorsed Budget.
-For the General Fund, the magnitude of the needed changes can be seen in the biennial revenue estimate for sales and B&O taxes, which declined by about \$85 million from the November 2008 revenue forecast to the November 2009 forecast.
+As a result, economic growth cannot be counted on to address revenue shortfalls, so the 2010 Proposed Budget had to be significantly reduced from the Endorsed Budget.
+For the General Fund, the magnitude of the needed changes can be seen in the biennial revenue estimate for sales and B&O taxes, which declined by about \$85 million from the November 2008 revenue forecast to the August 2009 forecast.

-Mayor Nickels established several principles to guide decisions for the 2010 Budget, which largely were consistent with those outlined by the City Council:
+Mayor Nickels established several principles to guide decisions for the 2010 Proposed Budget: